Adults and children can still use this link to Book your Covid booster

 If your symptoms worsen after 7 days contact NHS 111 online

-We are unable to issue "sick" notes to employers for patients self-isolating.
+We are unable to issue "sick" notes to employers for patients off work with Covid-19.
 Please follow the attached guidelines for more information.
-Patients can complete either one of the following: 111 nhs isolation note or Letter for Employer
+Currently there is still a 111 isolation note available that can be used for an employer 111 nhs isolation note

 There is some useful information on accessing patient services, and in addition managing your medicines and applicances during the COVID-19 pandemic.

 The NHS have produced a useful website for patients continuing to recover from Covid-19 Your Covid Recovery

 We will still require patients to wear a face covering when entering our GP Practice, you may be asked to have a telephone appointment only if you refuse.
 Given that there are vulnerable and ill patients in the health centre we need to continue to protect patients and staff, Covid-19 has not gone away!

 If you feel you are unable to wear a mask for auditory/sensory/breathing reasons, please visit Mask Exemption Cards and download a card to show if asked why you are not wearing one.

 Please note, it is NOT the responsibility or the role of the Surgery to issue anyone with an exemption letter or certificate.
 Please use the link above for more information.